Remuneration Subject to Source Deductions and Employer Contributions

 - The top-up amount does not reduce severance pay, unused sick leave or vacation leave, or any other credit accumulated by the employee.

 See the definition of salaries or wages for the types of remuneration that are considered salaries or wages.

 For information concerning the QPIP, see Remuneration Subject to Québec Parental Insurance Plan (QPIP) Premiums.

 If the scholarship, bursary or fellowship is paid to an employee, it is considered a benefit and may be taxable.
 See Tuition Fees, Scholarships and Bursaries.

 A taxable benefit in kind (other than a benefit related to board and lodging received by the employee for a pay period in which he or she received cash remuneration) is not subject to QPIP premiums.
 Exceptions apply.
 See Taxable Benefits.

 Allocated tips are not subject to QPIP premiums.

 Wage loss replacement benefits are not subject to QPIP premiums, unless:

 - the employer pays the benefits directly to an employee under a plan funded in part by the employer; and

-- an employee receives the benefits from a third party under a plan funded in part by the employer and in respect of which the employer controls certain terms and conditions and determines eligibility for benefits.
+- an employee receives the benefits from a third party under a plan funded in part by the employer and in respect of which the employer controls certain terms and conditions and determines, either directly or indirectly, eligibility for benefits.